realtimeprojects/mkdocs-ezglossary/docs/usage/linking.md

     Link to the previously defined `glossary` term in the `term` section:

     ``` markdown
+    -   See the <demo:my_term1> for definition of term 1
-    -   See the <term:glossary> for the definition of the term `glossary`
+    -   See the <demo:my term 2> for definition of term 2
     ```

+    -   See the <demo:my_term1> for definition of term 1
-    -   See the <term:glossary> for the definition of the term `glossary`
+    -   See the <demo:my term 2> for definition of term 1

 ## Individual reference texts